tatianegercina/FinTech/02-Homework/20-Solidity/Instructions/README.md

 * Distribute company shares for employees in a "deferred equity incentive plan" automatically.

-You will deploy the contracts to an Ethereum testnet, like Kovan, so the team can test them out before moving to production.

 ## Files

 * [`AssociateProfitSplitter.sol`](Starter-Code/AssociateProfitSplitter.sol) -- Level 1 starter code.